Our Furbabies

 January 27, 2010 to December 23, 2019

 We'd been discussing getting another dog for awhile.
 We went back and forth about what breed we would get.
 We knew we wanted a large dog with longer fur...but there are many we liked.
 We decided on a golden retriever and I joined a group on Facebook which often advertised golden retrievers in the Midwest.
 A week later and exactly 7 months after Bandit passed away, we decided on a puppy who was ready to come home that weekend.
 We drove about 5 hours to pick him up the weekend of 7/25/20.
+He was such a tiny little guy and he's stayed pretty tiny at only 65lbs full-grown.
 His name is Bozley Reddington Pride but shortened to Boz (his name is inspired by the show Blacklist) and I usually call him BozzyBear.
 We've become very attached to this sweet guy!
 He is so beautiful and super smart.
 By the first week of August he had already learned the commands sit, down, and shake...and he immediately caught on to potty training.
 He loves playing with stuffed toys, throwing things around, playing fetch, and absolutely loves going outside in the snow.
-We always get a lot of compliments at the vet and groomer about how sweet.
-He's such a good boy and a wonderful addition to our family. :)
+We do call him pandemic dog...because despite taking him everywhere with me during the first year of his life--grocery store pick-ups, out to my mom's house, and even to my grandma's outdoor funeral with about 30 other people--he's very nervous about pretty much everything.
+He barks at every noise he hears and shakes like a leaf whenever we put his collar on and grab the leash to take him anywhere (not just to the vet...even just to go on a walk or visit family).
+He also has PTSD from when we replaced our roof.
+We were going to my mom's house but the roofers got their earlier than planned and when I went out with Boz so he could go to the bathroom before we left, he started shaking and then just sat on the porch steps and pooped right there.
+Now anytime he hears similar noises, he'll look up at the roof (or ceiling if he's in the house).
+He doesn't like when the neighbors have people walking on their roof, either.
+There are only two things he's not scared of...thunderstorms and fireworks, amazingly enough.
+When he was a year old, Johnny walked him to the corner and they sat and watched fireworks.
+And I think because he can see what the noise is coming from, it doesn't bother him.
+Bozzy is very much a mama's boy...whenever he's scared he rushes right to me.
+I'm also the one who feeds him...and he's SUCH a picky eater.
+We have to add water and microwave his kibble or he won't touch it at all.
+We've tried different foods, toppers, making his food...anything he likes it's only for a couple days and then he just pushes it around with his nose again.
+But overall, Bozley is such a good boy and a wonderful addition to our family. :)

 20200729_224924 20210321_135633

-Bozley does have some pretty bad anxiety though.
-When he was about 6 months old, we started talking about getting a bigger friend for him to have someone to actually play with...since all the other animals are so much smaller than him now and don't want to play with him anymore.
-So we'd been casually looking for another golden retriever puppy.
+With Bozley's anxiety...we started talking about getting a friend for him to have someone to play with.
+When he was about 6 months old, we started casually looking for another golden retriever puppy.
 We had found a breeder that we liked...but it's been awhile since she's had an available litter.
-Then around 8pm on July 14, I saw a FB post about an almost 7 month old golden female who has food allergies (just like Bozley!) looking for a new home.
+Then around 8pm on July 14, I saw a FB post about a 7 month old golden female who has a chicken allergy (just like Bozley!) looking for a new home.
 And about an hour later...we were on our way to pick her up!
-And there was an immediate change in Bozley.
-He'd been scared of riding in the car ever since he was a puppy and always had to be riding in my lap.
-But the night we picked up Nova...he laid in the backseat with her like he'd been doing it all his life.
+It actually ended up that the woman who made the post was the wife of someone I went to school with.
+I feel like it was meant to be.

 20210716_201850